What is Bitcoin?

 The easiest way to invest in Bitcoin is to buy some of the currency, (by creating a Bitcoin Wallet) see our list of Bitcoin exchanges.
 Buying some Bitcoin is just like holding another currency if its value increases your Bitcoins increase in value.

 This is the most important question in this entire article.
-Warrant Buffets famous investment advice is that he only invests in businesses that he understands.
-His famous example is Wrigley’s the chewing gum company, he says that Americans will never stop chewing gum.
+Warren Buffets’ famous investment advice is that he only invests in businesses that he understands.
+His famous example is Wrigley’s chewing gum company, he says that Americans will never stop chewing gum.
 But with Bitcoin, will people actually use it.
 If they could, we wouldn’t immediately dismiss it from our investment portfolios.
 However, it’s currently pretty difficult and expensive to use for buying products and services.
-Although some of the biggest companies have started accepting Bitcoins as a valid payment method, some so far haven’t, e.g. you can buy the latest Surface Laptop from Microsoft, but you can’t use the same coins to buy the latest Apple Mac.
-However, so far, the craze around Bitcoin has been generated from an investors point of few, rather than purchasers.
-Consumers may be worried that if they start using Bitcoin as a form of payment, firstly, a lot of stores won’t accept the currency and secondly, its relative price compared with the currency they have been used to, or are paid in can change dramatically between purchases.
-This volatility, and having to compare to another currency, means that I can’t see how Bitcoin is currently a viable global payment system, and therefore I can’t put my own money into it.
+Although some of the biggest companies have started accepting Bitcoins as a valid payment method, some so far haven’t, e.g. right now as I write this article, you can buy the latest Surface Laptop from Microsoft, but you can’t use the same coins to buy the latest Apple Mac.
+However, so far, the craze around Bitcoin has been generated from an investor’s point of few, rather than purchasers.
+Consumers may be worried that if they start using Bitcoin as a form of payment, firstly, a lot of stores won’t accept the currency, and secondly, its relative price compared with the currency they have been used to, or are paid in can change dramatically between purchases.
+This volatility, and having to compare to another currency, means that I can’t see how Bitcoin is currently a viable global payment system, and therefore I can’t put my own money into it, but we can’t advise you not to purchase.